The Narcissus in early November 2018. The 37-foot-long

 Society.
 PWM photo.

 With the ribbon-cutting ceremony to celebrate the completed restoration of the 1912 Portland-Lewiston Interurban, No. 14, Narcissus set for the fall of 2021 at Seashore Trolley Museum in Kennebunkport, plans for creating the interpretation portion of the Narcissus project are a high priority.
-And no planning is more important than working to identify individuals that may be available to tell us, first-hand, what their experiences were growing up in a community that had the services of the interurbans of the PLI.
+And no planning is more important than working to identify available to tell us, first-hand, what their experiences were growing up in a community that had the services of the interurbans of the PLI.

 On Saturday, June 23, 2018, at the Gray Historical Society, it was an honor to interview, collect, and record accountings from three residents of Gray who were young girls during PLI operations.
-Organized by the Gray Historical Society's President, Donald Whitney, Don was able to make arrangements to have his Aunt Elizabeth and two peers to be interviewed.
-Pictured in the image above, L-R, is Miriam Bisbee, Charlotte Verrill Frost, and Elizabeth Whitney Megguier.
+Organized by the Gray Historical Society's President, Donald Whitney, Don was able to make arrangements to have his Aunt Elizabeth and two peers will be interviewed.
+Pictured in the image above, L-R; Miriam Bisbee, Charlotte Verrill Frost, and Elizabeth Whitney Megguier.
 The ladies had family members and some family friends in attendance during the interview.
 An audio version of the interview was recorded and later professionally transcribed for the collection of the Gray Historical Society and for Seashore Trolley Museum.
 All three ladies had ridden in PLI interurbans and perhaps had ridden in the Narcissus.
-From this gathering, through Elizabeth's niece, Aubie Dingwell, we learned the name of the young girl in Gray that tossed the bouquet of sweet peas into the Narcissus for Theodore Roosevelt on August 18, 1914!
+From this gathering, through Elizabeth's niece, Aubie Dingwell, we learned the name of the young girl in Gray who tossed the bouquet of sweet peas into the Narcissus for Theodore Roosevelt on August 18, 1914!
 Marguerite Morrill Duplisea (1903-1986) tossed the bouquet and the accounting of her action, as reported in the newspaper on August 19, 1914, was the inspiration for creating the book that is now scheduled to be published in 2019.

 Research

-During 2018, we began looking ahead toward developing interpretation offerings that include engaging exhibits, displays, and educational programs pertaining to the Narcissus and the numerous PLI-related storylines.
+During 2018, we began looking ahead toward developing interpretation offerings that include engaging exhibits, displays, and educational programs about the Narcissus and the numerous PLI-related storylines.
 The first step is to identify where and what artifacts, photographs, and other ephemera might be available to us.
 During the summer of 2018, we first identified more than 30 different organizations that have or may have collections that could be helpful to us in developing these various interpretation offerings.
 Nearly half of the organizations have been contacted and have replied to our request.
 A special thank you goes to dear new friends Kathy Allen Merrill and Nancy Wilson Latham for their commitment of time to researching archives and their sense of humor :) One of the organizations is the Maine Historical Society (MHS).
-MHS has a number of collections that have PLI-related files.
-Their CMP Collection (Central Maine Power Company owned a number of electric railways in Maine, including the Portland-Lewiston Interurban) includes 200 linear feet of archival materials listed in a 300-page bibliography.
-In late December (2018), we received a preliminary report from the MHS researcher on contents pertaining to specific PLI-related files in their CMP Collection.
-A review of the pertinent files will be made in 2019.
+MHS has several collections that have PLI-related files.
+Their CMP Collection (Central Maine Power Company owned several electric railways in Maine, including the Portland-Lewiston Interurban) includes 200 linear feet of archival materials listed in a 300-page bibliography.
+In late December (2018), we received a preliminary report from the MHS researcher on contents with specific PLI-related files in their CMP Collection.
+A review of the pertinent files will be made in 2019.There are two major artifacts from the Portland-Lewiston Interurban within the Seashore Trolley Museum's collection, that will be crucial resources to have available as we create the interpretation programs for the Narcissus Project.
+Both artifacts require professional conservation and repairs before being professionally photographed.
+We will then have the high-quality digital files in the Museum Library archives for use in creating exhibits/displays and education programs for the Narcissus Project.
+The two artifacts are:

 A photo showing a portion of the original hand-drawn map